Executives, what if a recruiter called you today? Or your job was eliminated?

 6 – Pull it all together for a fresh executive resume.

-Now, use the content you created thus far to write your executive resume: your Resume Title, Resume Summary, Executive Achievements, Achievement Bullets, and Job Descriptions (all shown in the diagram below).
+Now, use the content you created thus far to write your executive resume: your Resume Title, Resume Summary, Achievement Bullets, and Job Descriptions (all shown in the diagram below).

-Use the resume and diagram here as a guide for placing your Resume Title, Resume Summary, Achievements, and Job Descriptions in the right spot for maximum effect.
-You can also see the full CFO resume here.
+Use this resume example as a guide for placing your Resume Title, Resume Summary, Achievements, and Job Descriptions in the right spot for maximum effect.
+You can also see the full Global CFO sample resume here.

-This resume demonstrates how to break out your top Achievements into a first-page summary (named “Capital Administration, Strategic Planning, & Executive Leadership Highlights” in this example).
+This resume shows how to break out your best Achievements into a Page 1 grouping (named “Capital Administration, Strategic Planning, & Executive Leadership” in this example).

 Your remaining Achievement Bullets can then be shown under each Job Description.